MiFID Documents

 1. Introduction

-Revolut Trading Ltd (“we”, “us”, “our” or “Revolut Trading”) is an appointed representative of Resolution Compliance Limited, which is authorised and regulated by the Financial Conduct Authority (“FCA”) in the United Kingdom.
+Revolut Trading Ltd (“we”, “us”, “our” or “Revolut Trading”) is authorised and regulated by the Financial Conduct Authority (“FCA”) in the United Kingdom.

 This Risk Disclosure is made by Revolut Trading and provides its customers (including “you” or “your”) with important information about the risks associated with our investment service.